chrchang/plink-ng/2.0/ReadMe.md

   details.
 * Instead of 00 = hom minor, 01 = missing, 10 = het, 11 = hom major, the basic
   2-bit encoding is 00 = hom ref, 01 = het ref/alt1, 10 = hom alt1,
   11 = missing/other.
   PLINK 1 .bed files are grandfathered in as valid .pgen files; there is a tiny efficiency penalty associated with accessing them via this library (since, after the data is loaded, it is rotated to the new 2-bit encoding).
-The pgr_plink2_to_plink1_inplace_unsafe() function can be used to rotate the new representation back to PLINK 1-format, to simplify porting of existing code.
+The PgrPlink2ToPlink1InplaceUnsafe() function can be used to rotate the new representation back to PLINK 1-format, to simplify porting of existing code.
 * The rest of the core format is essentially an extension of SNPack ideas to multiallelic data.
-(Multiallelic support is not actually implemented yet, but it has been baked in from the start, and close to half the necessary pgenlib_internal code has been written.)
 * The variant and sample counts are now stored in the file (unless it's a .bed).
 Also, there are two optional data tracks in the header:
     1. Alt allele counts.
 Presumably, these can also be inferred from the